 Your baby’s chest rests against your body.

 You see little or no areola, depending on the size of your areola and the size of your baby’s mouth.
-If the areola is showing, you will see more above your baby’s lip and less below.
+If the areola is showing, you will see more above your baby’s upper lip and less below the lower lip.

-When your baby is positioned well, his mouth will be filled with breast.
+When your baby is positioned well, the mouth will be filled with breast tissue.

 Your baby’s tongue is cupped under the breast, although you might not see it.
-Also, you may not feel your baby’s tongue hitting the breast, but you do feel a gentle tugging.
+Also, you may not feel your baby’s tongue hitting the breast, but you do feel a gentle tugging or wave-like motion.

 You hear or see your baby swallow.